 Family caregivers often become frantic when their loved ones refuse to eat later on in the disease.
 There is little we can do to ameliorate their symptoms, so we resort to providing food as a way of offering comfort and showing we care.
 However, this can be risky as the patient becomes frailer.
 Dysphagia can easily result in aspiration of food particles and saliva into the lungs, which may develop into pneumonia—a dangerous and often deadly infection.
 As neurological damage progresses, patients may not know what to do with food that is put in their mouths or be able to coordinate the complex movements involved in chewing and swallowing.
 Those at the end of life may refuse to eat altogether because their organs are shutting down and can no longer process food.

 Patients in this stage become increasingly weak and susceptible to bacterial infections, such as pneumonia, C. difficile and urinary tract infections (UTIs) , which may lead to a widespread infection of the body called sepsis.
 The final stage of Alzheimer’s will bring death, but hospice care can provide symptom management and support the patient, their caregiver and their family members.

-From stage 3 on, Alzheimer’s disease is a mind-bender to deal with.
+The progression of Alzheimer’s disease is a mind-bender to deal with.
 Each stage puts new demands and strains on the patient and their informal and professional caregivers.
 Education can help immensely throughout this process, so it is important for family members to learn as much as they can about this condition, ask questions of medical professionals and seek out advice and support from other caregivers who have had first-hand experience with Alzheimer’s.
 Caring for someone with AD takes a super-human effort, and embarking on this journey alone should not be an option.
 This is a difficult disease where community support can make all the difference.
 Be sure to get help for your loved one and get help for yourself.